unterberg-dev/react-classmate/README.md

 ## What the tool does

-It provides a alternative way to maintain classnames and styles for all valid React components.
-Just like styled components, but without the need for a additional library.
+Providing a alternative way to maintain classnames and styles for all valid React components.

 ```tsx
 const SomeButton = dc.button<{ $isActive?: boolean; $isLoading?: boolean }>(